Accessibility - True/False Film Fest

 ASL Interpretation

-We offer sign language interpretation at select festival Q&As and events; those screenings and events are designated as such in the schedule.
-Noted by the icon on the left.
+We offer sign language interpretation at select festival Q&As and events; those screenings and events are listed below.

 Captioning + Subtitles